 Namaskar.
 Every living being loves their life.
 Everyone wants to be happy.
 The deer in the field wants to be happy.
 The wolf, the coyote wants to be happy.
 The plants, the trees want to be happy.

 And human beings want to be happy, want to feel that life is sweet.
-And it is a burden that even the wise carry to have attachment to life and fear of death.
-Because it is the physical form which fears death, for the form will pass, will die.
+And it is a burden that even the wise carry to have an attachment to life and fear of death.
+Because it is the physical form that fears death, for the form will pass, will die.

 Earth returns to earth.
 From dust to dust.
 Forms return to the physical world from which they came and become the elements of new forms.